LiNCS-lab/usAge/README.md

 ### multilingual-pos-tagger
 ---
-This tool calls FreeLing `analyze` tool to annotate transcription's words with POS tags.
+This tool calls spaCy's POS tagger to annotate transcription's words with POS tags based on the specified language.

-Optionnaly, you can universalize POS tags by passing a universalize mapping file.
+You can also decide if you want universal POS tags or more complex POS tags.

 ### pos-adjustment
 ---
 This tool is adapted to language and/or context.
-It is used to fix FreeLing tags or adjust some tags as desired.
+It is used to fix spaCy's tags or adjust some tags as desired.

 ### multilingual-pos-distribution
 ---
-This tool evaluates the following POS tags **frequency** and **ratio** in transcripts :
+This tool evaluates POS tags **frequency** and **ratio** in transcripts

-- ADJ
-- CONJ
-- NOUN
-- ADP
-- VERB
-- AUX_VERB

 ### multilingual-lingustic-measures
 ---